Keeping Praying Mantises & Stick Insects

-A good substrate to use is peat as it holds moisture which helps with humidity which is especially important when hatching eggs.
+A good substrate to use in Stick Insect enclosures is peat, as it holds moisture which helps with humidity which is especially important when hatching eggs.
 Always make sure any substrate used comes from a clean, reliable source and is free of pesticides or chemicals that could be harmful to your insects.
 Fine Kritter’s Crumble (ground up coconut husk) is a good substrate to use as it holds moisture well.

 Feeding (Stick Insects)

 Fresh native leaves should be provided on a regular basis.
 The eucalypt family is a favourite, as well as Paperbarks and Acacias.
 Give your stick insects a selection of native leaves and take note of what they eat most of, then provide more of those kinds of leaves in the future.
 It is commonly accepted that nice, fresh paperbark leaves are a favourite of the titan and children’s stick insects.